IBM-Cloud/docs/services/Weather/weather_rest_apis.md

 |`GET /v3/location/{search or point}`                                  |Provides the ability to look up a location name or geocode (latitude and longitude) to retrieve a set of locations that match the request.
 The Location Service supports search by city name, geocode (latitude and longitude), postal code, and ICAO code.|
 *Table 1. {{site.data.keyword.weather_short}} API summary*

-## Daily and and intraday forecasts
+## Daily and intraday forecasts
 {: #daily_intraday}
 The daily forecast API can contain multiple days of daily forecasts for each location.
 Each day of a forecast can contain up to three separate forecasts.
 For any given forecast day the API can return day, night, and 24-hour forecasts.

-The intraday forecast API breaks down the next 360 hours of forecasts into 6-hour segments for each of the next 10 days.
-The intraday forecast is very similar in structure to the daily forecast.
+The intraday forecast API can contain multiple days of daily forecasts for each location.
+Each day of a forecast contains four separate 6-hour forecasts for morning (7 AM to 1 PM), afternoon (1 PM to 7 PM), evening (7 PM to 1 AM), and overnight (1 AM to 7 AM).
+The intraday forecast is similar in structure to the daily forecast.

 Each segment has a day part number, day of the week name, and day part name.
 For example, the following example shows the data field order and data values for